bblease/one2one-Script/readme.md

 Type "q" to exit the interpreter.
 "#" denotes inline comments
 $ denotes block comments $

+#Limitiations

+Tail recursion has yet to be implemented.
+Currently, numbers are stored as integers, so no floats are supported.
+All variables and function names are stored as an alphabetical char for easy storage.
+There are no else if/else expressions available.
+No strings or lists are available.
+However, lists can be implemented within the language.
+Check arrays.txt for examples.
+All variables are global in scope.
+If two run expressions are operated on, they MUST be enclosed in ( ), otherwise the parser won't be able to correctly build the expressions.

 Please report any bugs you find by email!